5 Days in Munich Itinerary: Munich, Germany Itinerary

 We picked the Augustiner-Keller Beer Garden and Hall.
 It was simply amazing.
 The dimly lit hall was filled with locals enjoying food and the camaraderie that comes with a communal dining experience.

-Day 4 - Train trip to Salzburg
+Munich Itinerary - Day 4 - Munich to Salzburg

 It’s so easy to take a day in the Austrian city just over the border.
 Read our itinerary from the day here.

-Day 5 - Munich Tour
+Munich Itinerary - Day 5 - Munich Tour

 I don’t know how it happened, but here we are on our last day in Munich.
 We have to pack in the last few sights before getting back on the plane home.
 We woke up early for some culture.